MichaelCurrin/learn-to-code/Shell/Scheduling/monitor_cron_mails.md

 Held 7 messages in /var/mail/root
 ```

-Note that upon exiting `sudo mail`, any mails which were expadned (by pressing enter or pressing index number and enter) are moved to you user's `mbox`.
+Note that upon exiting `sudo mail`, any mails which were expanded (by pressing enter or pressing index number and enter) are moved to you user's `mbox`.

 If you switch to the root user first, then the mail will be moved to the root user's mbox.